 La Ferme de la Ranconniere * (Route de Creully Arromanches, 14480 Crepon.
 Tel: 02 31 22 21 73) is a former fortified farm in Crepon, now a privately run upmarket hotel with magnificent rooms and cuisine.

-Declaration: A single * means my stay/visit was complementary or paid for by the local tourist office.
+Declaration: A single * means my stay/visit/trip was complementary or paid for by the local tourist office.
 A double ** means I stayed there but paid for it myself.
-Anything without a * or ** I know about but haven’t experienced personally.
+Three asterisks *** means at least one of my stays/trips was complimentary.
+Anything without an asterisk means I know about it, but haven’t experienced it personally.